simonheselschwerdt/bgws_analysis/README.md

 ### **Data availability**
 Due to storage and copyright constraints, original CMIP6 data have to be downloaded from their original sources (given in Data Availability Statement).

-## Features

-- **Jupyter Notebooks as Primary Workflow:** The entire workflow, including data download, preprocessing, analysis, and visualization, is implemented in Jupyter notebooks.
-- **Reusable Python Functions:** The `src` directory contains modular Python scripts with reusable functions to support the notebooks.
-- **Reproducible Research:** All steps are documented for full reproducibility of the analysis.

 ## Installation